 Lack of Capacity

-A will can be contested in Virginia on the grounds that the testator lacked testamentary capacity at the time the will was executed.
+You can also contest a will in Virginia on the grounds that the testator lacked testamentary capacity at the time the will was executed.
 Testamentary capacity exists “if at the time a will is executed, the testator is ‘capable of recollecting her property, the natural objects of her bounty and their claims upon her, knew the business about which she was engaged and how she wised to dispose of the property.’”
 Kiddell v.
 Labowitz.

 The testimony of the witnesses at the time the testator executed the will is entitled to great weight, as is the testimony of drafting attorney and of attending physicians.
 Typically, lack of capacity is established through a prior medical diagnosis of dementia, Alzheimer’s, or psychosis, or through the testimony of witnesses as to the irrational conduct of the deceased around the time the will was executed.